| Barry MacDonnell's

 This tip can also be used to span columns with text or an image; cover up text, parts of a table, clip art; etc.

-graphic box edges.
-[Ed.: Note that it still will show through any graphic image caption that might span the line.]
+Editor note: The line will still show through any graphic image caption that might span the line.

 Notes and tips

 ¤ Since this is a textbox it can act as a "container" for other things besides covering up underlying material.
 You can use this technique to place text in the box (such as a "pull quote" in a different font) to span columns or even a graphic image -- with or without additional text adjacent to the image.

 Note that adding automatically numbered captions to images and then pasting the image into a text box results in the captions being omitted.
 An alternative is to just use a regular picture plus some text (as in the second sample above), plus an optional counter.

 ¤ You may want to try different combinations of box border, fill pattern, foreground and background colors, etc. Also, the Advanced tab in the Box Border/Fill dialog allows you to set the inside and outside spacing for the text box, rounded corners, drop shadows, etc. Spacing will enhance appearance by adjusting white space around the text inside and outside the text box border.

 ¤ If everything looks okay onscreen but the column line still shows through the graphic box when printed, the problem may be with the printer (as it was with my HP Laserjet 4P).
 If you select File, Print, Details (or Advanced), then check the "Print text as graphics" box, the text box will cover the column line -- assuming you followed the 5 steps above first.
 It may also help to set the printer resolution to maximum.

 In WordPerfect 8 (c.1997) and later versions you may be able to use a graphic box (rectangle, rounded rectangle, etc.) to do the same thing as the text box method above: